 Assuming you’d like to emanate with a little more intent, be prepared to get crafty with the beard trimmers and grooming oils, both of which will help you maintain a palpable sense of vision.
-But before you even get started, check out our list of cool beard styles for men below.
+But before you even get started, check out our list of best beard styles for men below.
 Each one is time-tested and pre-approved, thereby granting you automatic entry into a worldwide club that seems to be growing by the day.
 Presenting the 14 best beard styles for men.

 Full Beard Styles

 Wildly popular among men from all walks of life (perhaps because it’s the easiest to cultivate), the full beard is exactly what it sounds like, i.e. a facial hair style that retains a uniform profile and includes a moustache.
 While a full beard might sound like less maintenance, you’re still expected to groom and condition, lest you come off as some dude just looking for an excuse not to shave.
 Read on for some of the best full beard styles you can deploy.